Videographer Job Description, Key Duties and Responsibilities

 Videographers must be familiar with all aspects of film production, including scriptwriting, editing, and sound recording.

-Videographers work closely with other members of a film crew to create the desired result using both technical expertise and creativity.
+Their duties involve working closely with other members of a film crew to create the desired result using both technical expertise and creativity.

 Videographers use various operating systems for editing purposes, such as NLEs (Non Linear Editing), which can be very complex.